ppanza/My-Portfolio/README.md

 		</div>

 		<div class="Column_1"> <!-- Right column -->
-			<h1>About:
+			<h1>About
-				<p>I am very new in this industry and as a young adult, I enjoy time with my family, friends and traveling. <br><br>I am an online student of <a href="https://www.learncodinganywhere.com" target="_blank">The Tech Academy</a>’s Software Developer Boot Camp, and I am being trained in the following web and programming languages: HTML, CSS, JavaScript, SQL and more. <br><br>Again, I am an not expert but I am willing to learn more. <a href="#Contact">Contact</a> me below!</p>
+				<p>I am very new in this industry and as a young adult, I enjoy time with my family, friends and traveling. <br><br>I am an online student of <a href="https://www.learncodinganywhere.com" target="_blank">The Tech Academy</a>’s Software Developer Boot Camp, and I am being trained in the following web and programming languages: HTML, CSS, JavaScript, SQL and more. <br><br>Again, I am an not expert but I am willing to learn more.

 <!-- GitHub section -->
 	<div class="Row" id="GitHub">